angband/angband/docs/a-quick-demo.rst

 A quick demonstration
 =====================

 Angband is a very complex game, so you may want to try the following quick demonstration.
 The following instructions are for demonstration purposes only, and so they are intentionally boring.

 For this demo, we will assume that you have never played Angband before, that you have not requested any special "sub-windows", that you have not requested any special "graphics" modes, that you have a "numeric keypad" on your computer, and that you are using the default options, including, in particular, the "original" command set.
-If any of these assumptions are incorrect, you will need to keep in mind that this demo may not work.
-There are many ways to view this file while playing, in particular, you should be able to view it using the "online help" built into the game.
+If any of these assumptions are incorrect, you will need to keep in mind that this demo may not work; in particular note that Windows users will be using graphical tiles by default, so unless you turn off graphics map symbols below will be replaced by little pictures.
+There are many ways to view this file while playing.

 Any time you see the '-more-' prompt, read the message and press space.
 This takes precedence over any other instructions.
 At any other prompt, for